eduardo-sl/go-design-patterns/README.md

-# go-design-patterns
-Design patterns implemented in Go
+# Design patterns implemented in Go